skeggse/bazel-aws-lc-fips-repro/README.md

 - **Zig toolchain**: Used for cross-compilation but has incompatibilities with traditional compiler behavior
 - **container-structure-test**: Testing framework for validating container images, facing runtime integration issues

-Recent commits have resolved the initial build and linking issues, but new runtime and container-related problems have emerged.
+Recent commits have resolved the cross-compilation build and linking issues.
+The remaining issue is that the FIPS module integrity check fails when using the host toolchain.

 ## Current Issues & Reproduction